Self-Supervision & Meta-Learning for One-Shot Unsupervised Cross-Domain Detection: Method

-In the following we indicate with FULL-OSHOT\footnote{Code, implementation details and qualitative results are available at \url{https://github.com/FrancescoCappio/OSHOT-meta-learning}.} our model exploiting meta-learning pretraining.
+We use the name FULL-OSHOT to indicate our new approach.
 The meta-learning strategy is summarized in Algorithm \ref{alg:meta}, while the adaptation process on a single target sample is outlined in Algorithm \ref{alg:adapt}.
 We also consider two intermediate cases: \emph{Tran}-OSHOT extends OSHOT with the data semantic-preserving transformations used in FULL-OSHOT, and \emph{Meta}-OSHOT corresponds to FULL-OSHOT without transformations (\ie $K=1$).